Who is a Refugee? Frequently Asked Questions About Forced Migration

 We're living at a time of unprecedented global displacement.
 The United Nations High Commissioner for Refugees (UNHCR) reports that conflict, violence, the climate crisis, and economic disparities, have forced a staggering 100 million people to flee their homes and take dangerous journeys in search of safety.
 It's almost the equivalent of the combined populations of Canada and the United Kingdom.

-Seven Things You Should Know About Forced Migration
+Eight Things You Should Know About Forced Migration

 If ongoing conflicts remain unresolved and the risks of new ones erupting aren't reined in, and if the climate crisis isn't tackled with the urgency it deserves, the 21st century will be defined by the forced displacement of millions of people who increasingly face dire options to seek safety and live with dignity.

 There's a lot of misinformation surrounding refugees and forced displacement.
 So, we're setting the record straight with the following facts.